DP-Hype: Federated Differentially Private Hyperparameter Search

-In summary, we make the following contributions: \begin{itemize} \item We present \tool{}, the first algorithm for a distributed hyperparameter search that preserves client-level differential privacy without the need for a trusted third party, is not tailored to specific learning tasks, and scales well in the number of clients. \item We show that \tool{} satisfies client-level DP and quantify the probability of achieving a good compromise.
-In addition, we provide additional insights on the behavior of \tool{} by simulating various scenarios. \item \tool{} is implemented as a practical and ready-to-use submodule in Flower, a state-of-the-art framework for distributed machine learning. \item We perform an evaluation on three benchmark data sets and show that \tool{} performs well in iid as well as non-iid scenarios, even under small privacy budgets. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We present \tool{}, the first algorithm for a federated hyperparameter search that is task agnostic, preserves client-level DP, and whose privacy guarantees are independent of the number of hyperparameters.
+In addition, the simple yet efficient design, including a secure summation protocol, makes \tool{} scale to many clients. \item We show that \tool{} satisfies client-level DP and quantify the probability of achieving a good compromise.
+In addition, we provide insights on the behavior of \tool{} by simulating various scenarios. \item \tool{} is implemented as a practical and ready-to-use submodule in Flower, a state-of-the-art framework for federated machine learning.\footnote{ The source code of our implementation is publicly available at \href{https://github.com/UzL-PrivSec/dp-hype}{\url{https://github.com/UzL-PrivSec/dp-hype}}.} \item We perform an evaluation on three benchmark data sets and show that \tool{} performs well in iid as well as non-iid scenarios, even under small privacy budgets. \end{itemize}

-The remainder of this work is structured as follows: In~\Cref{sec::prelims}, we introduce differential privacy in combination with secure summation, our threat model as well as some notation.
-In \Cref{sec::dphype}, we present the setting of differentially private distributed hyperparameter search, the intuition behind our approach, and the technical details of our algorithm \tool{}.
-This is followed by an RDP-based privacy proof (\Cref{sec::privacyproof}) and a utility analysis (\Cref{sec::utility}) in combination with an ablation study based on simulated clients.
-Then, we present our empirical evaluation of \tool{} on benchmark data sets in~\Cref{sec::eval}.
+The remainder of this work is structured as follows: In~\Cref{sec::prelims}, we introduce differential privacy in combination with secure summation, our threat model, and some notation.
+In \Cref{sec::dphype}, we present the setting of differentially private federated hyperparameter search, the intuition behind our approach, and the technical details of our algorithm \tool{}.
+This is followed by a privacy proof (\Cref{sec::privacyproof}) and a utility analysis (\Cref{sec::utility}) in combination with an ablation study based on simulated clients.
+Then, we present our empirical evaluation of \tool{} on benchmark data sets~(\Cref{sec::eval}).
+Afterward, we discuss important design choices of \tool{}~(\cref{sec:discussion}).
 We conclude with an overview of the related work (\Cref{sec::relatedwork}) and our conclusion (\Cref{sec::conclusion}).